jonechr2/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/embedded-siw/main/index.md

 <ApiLifecycle access="ie" /><br>

 > **Note:** This document is only for Okta Identity Engine.
-If you’re using Okta Classic Engine, see [Embedded Okta Sign-In Widget fundamentals](/docs/guides/archive-embedded-siw/main/).
+If you’re using Classic Engine, see [Embedded Okta Sign-In Widget fundamentals](/docs/guides/archive-embedded-siw/main/).
 See [Identify your Okta solution](https://help.okta.com/okta_help.htm?type=oie&id=ext-oie-version) to determine your Okta version.

 This guide explains authentication fundamentals using JavaScript and the embedded Okta Sign-In Widget, and provides a simple one-page SPA application to demonstrate a sign-in use case.